-Build a Winning Year: Align Your Executive Team for Strategy and Budget Success
+Build a Winning Year: Align Your Executive Team for Strategy and Budget Success.

 That’s why now is the time to address team dysfunction before the company devises an innovative strategy and budget to match.